A linen suit is iconic for stylish summer wear.

 If you want to stick with a solid suit, that’s great, too.
 Now is the ideal time to play with vibrant and unusual summertime colors.

-Another stylish and comfortable option is wearing a linen shirt.
+Another stylish and comfortable option is wearing a plain t-shirt with your suit.
 It has a relaxed elegance and can help keep you cool.

 Again, whichever shirt you add to your linen suit must fit you very well.